tradero/vac/scripts/README.md

 When "wrong" is not even close to describe how badly You're screwed ;-)

-*NOTE: please take a look inside of recreate.sh script - it's just a wrapper for all of 5 steps from above*
+*NOTE: please take a look inside of recreate.sh script - it's just a wrapper for other scripts (destroy, up, provision, snapshot)*

 ```
 ./scripts/recreate.sh